Self-Consistent Grain Depletions and Abundances II: Effects on strong-line diagnostics of extragalactic H II regions: Impact on a generalized H ii region

 At higher metallicities than the reference abundances, N2, O3, and O1 are more strongly correlated with $F_*$ in comparison to S2.
 Additionally, there is a transition from a linear relation with $F_*$ to a non-linear one.
-Recall from Section~\ref{sec:fstar_Temp}, at high $(O/H)/(O/H)_{\odot}$ we observed a significant change in the temperature of the gas with $F_*$, and that they have an non-linear relation.
-As the line ratios are seen to reflect the same trend with $F_*$ as the temperature does, at $(O/H)/(O/H)_{\odot}>1$, we find that the temperature of the gas dominantly affects the line ratios.
-This is evident in the fact that according to the \cite{2009ApJ...700.1299J} depletion pattern, $F_*$ does not influence the depletion of nitrogen.
+Recall from Section~\ref{sec:fstar_Temp} at high (O/H)/(O/H)$_{\odot}$, we observed a significant change in the temperature of the gas with $F_*$, and that they have an non-linear relation.
+As the line ratios are seen to reflect the same trend with $F_*$ as the temperature does, at (O/H)/(O/H)$_{\odot}>1$, we find that the temperature of the gas dominantly affects the line ratios.
+This is evident in the fact that according to the Jenkins09 depletion pattern, $F_*$ does not influence the depletion of nitrogen.
 However, at the reference and higher metallicities, the N2 line ratio intensifies with an increase in $F_*$ as a result of a higher rate of collisional de-excitations with temperature.

-Finally,for the highest metallicity case and $log(U)=-3$, we find that there is a shift in the dominant coolant as sulfur becomes heavily depleted at high $F_*$.
-At $(O/H)/(O/H)_{\odot}=316$ and $F_*=0$ our model outputs tell us that sulfur is responsible for $19.8\%$ of the total cooling while oxygen and nitrogen is responsible for $<1\%$ cooling each.
-Increasing $F_*$ to $1$, increases the fraction of total cooling by both oxygen and nitrogen to $17.5\%$ each, while sulfur reduces to $5.5\%$ of the cooling.
+Finally for the highest metallicity case and $\log(U)=-3$, we find that there is a shift in the dominant coolant as sulfur becomes heavily depleted at high $F_*$.
+At (O/H)/(O/H)$_{\odot}=3.16$ and $F_*=0$ our model outputs tell us that sulfur is responsible for $19.8$ per cent of the total cooling while oxygen and nitrogen is responsible for $<1$ per cent cooling each (the top panel of Fig~\ref{fig:line_strength} shows that here, there is little to no depletion in S compared to O and N).
+Increasing $F_*$ to $1$, increases the fraction of total cooling by both oxygen and nitrogen to $17.5$ per cent each, while sulfur reduces to $5.5$ per cent of the cooling (the top panel of Fig~\ref{fig:line_strength} shows that, here S is much more heavily depleted than O and N).
 This is apparent in the bottom panel of Fig~\ref{fig:line_strength}.
-At high $(O/H)/(O/H)_{\odot}$ and high $F_*$, while all other line ratios increase with $F_*$, both S2 and S3 decrease.
+At high (O/H)/(O/H)$_{\odot}$ and high $F_*$, while all other line ratios increase with $F_*$, both S2 and S3 decrease.
 As the temperature plateaus with increasing $F_*$, the total rate of cooling should also plateau with $F_*$.
 However, at this level of depletion, sulfur is heavily depleted, making oxygen and other less depleted coolants dominate the cooling mechanisms.

 In conclusion, there are two competing effects on the emission line spectra as a function of depletion strength, based on the metallicity.
 At low metallicities, the dominant effect on the line intensities is caused by the change in abundance pattern with $F_*$.
 This was the regime observed in Paper {\sc i} in the Orion Nebula.
 While at high metallicities the dominant effect on the line intensities is caused by variations in temperature with $F_*$.
 Finally, there is a shift in oxygen and nitrogen becoming one of the dominant coolants as $F_*$ increases and sulfur along of with other heavily depleted coolants become unavailable to maintain the rate of cooling.